i need to buy electric eel for my project to produce electricity from it pradeep

-Males are usually smaller and skinnier.
-The female belly is often rounder than the males so their mouth may sit up off off the substrate when resting.
+Males are usually smaller and thinner.
+The sexually mature female's belly is often rounder than the males so their mouth may sit up off off the substrate when resting.
 These are only indications and not foolproof.
 Sexing is difficult, and breeding is best accomplished by natural pairing.

 Breeding / Reproduction

-Julii Cory are extremely hardy and disease is not usually a problem in a well maintained aquarium.
-That being said there is no guarantee that you won't have to deal with health problems or disease.
-Animal World is a great source for information on disease and treatments.
-It is recommended to read up on the common tank diseases.
-Knowing the signs and catching and treating them early makes a huge difference.
-Cory catfish are very resiliant.
+Julii Cories are very hardy and disease is not usually a problem in a well maintained aquarium.
+There is no guarantee that you won't have to deal with health problems or disease, but cory catfish are very resilient.

-The Julli Cory or Leopard Catfish is readily available and ranges from very inexpensive to moderately expensive ($2.00 - $7.00 2013)
+The Julii Cory or Leopard Catfish is readily available and ranges from very inexpensive to moderately in price.